lucamarsili/GUTFIT_24/README.md

 Enter in the main folder /GUTFIT_24/
 To run the complete scan run:
  python3 examples/multinest_v4.py examples/parameter-cards/param_card3sigma_v4.dat -o $OUTPUT_FOLDER_NAME

+ For inverted ordering:
+ python3 examples/multinest_v4.py examples/parameter-cards/param_card3sigma_v4_IO.dat -o $OUTPUT_FOLDER_NAME

+Moreover, the file muktinest should be changed depending on which file one wants to run. from gutfit.experimentalneutrinomassmatrix import ExperimentalNeutrinoMassMatrix from gutfit.type1and2seesaw_IO import Type1And2SeeSaw_v4 from gutfit import parameterlist

+In the line  from gutfit.type1and2seesaw_IO import Type1And2SeeSaw_v4, this will give the file for inverted ordering and the one with type1and2seesaw__0302 will give NO.
+Always reinstall the program before running.

 To compute the measure of a certain point in the parameter space run: python3 examples/multinest_v4.py examples/parameter-cards/param_card3sigma_v4.dat BP_141124.txt -o fig.pdf